rrra/www/content/post/2021/august-minutes.md

 * Motion to cancel all hamfests after 2021 if we do not get enough volunteers for the 2021 Hamfest and raise dues to \$125 by Steve K0STK
 * Seconded, and then rescinded, by Mark KK0V
-* Motion was tabled following suggsestion by Brad KE0LDS
+* Motion was tabled following suggestion by Brad KE0LDS

 Tickets for the hamfest are being
 [sold online](https://buytickets.at/redriverradioamateurs).